suriya78b/devops-interview-ques/README.md

 17. How do you securely store credentials in pipelines?
 18. How do you design a production-ready CI/CD pipeline?
 19. How do you implement rollback strategies in deployment?
+20. How to design a multi-environment CI/CD pipeline?
+21. Scripted vs Declarative pipeline — when do you choose which?
+22. How do you secure Jenkins credentials and users?
+23. How do you trigger Jenkins automatically using Git webhooks?
+24. How do you clean workspace & handle pipeline failures?

 # 𝐃𝐨𝐜𝐤𝐞𝐫 & 𝐂𝐨𝐧𝐭𝐚𝐢𝐧𝐞𝐫𝐬
 1. What is Docker?